-It goes without saying that following the instructions from your plastic surgeon is a super important part of ensuring your post-surgery journey is trouble free.
+It goes without saying that following the instructions from your plastic surgeon is a super important part of ensuring your breast augmentation recovery is trouble free.

 If you have a consultation with more than one plastic surgeon (which I totally recommend!) you’ll soon realize that each plastic surgeon has their own set of recovery instructions, don't let this confuse you.

 This doesn't mean that any of them are more correct than others.
-Plastic surgeons will give their post-op instructions based on your individual surgery, your body and their preferred methods during your breast augmentation surgery.
+Plastic surgeons will give their post-op instructions based on your individual surgery, your body and their preferred methods during your breast augmentation.